S. Korea sees easing disruption as truckers’ strike extends

 The Ministry of Employment and Labor has confirmed that the U.N. agency sent a letter under the name of Corinne Vargha, its director of international labor standards, requesting the South Korean government to clarify its stance over the dispute.

-At a regional ILO meeting in Singapore on Wednesday, South Korean Deputy Labor Minister Park Jong-Pil insisted that the back-to-work order was an “inevitable” step, considering its impact on the national economy.
+At a regional ILO meeting in Singapore on Wednesday, South Korean Deputy Labor Minister Park Jong-Pill insisted that the back-to-work order was an “inevitable” step, considering its impact on the national economy.
 He criticized the workers for “holding hostage the national economy and livelihoods” and said the strike was hurting low-income earners and small businesses the most.